-During the Year, two Remuneration Committee meetings were held whereat the Remuneration Committee reviewed and recommended to the Board for consideration (i) the adjustment on the director's fee of all our Directors with effect from 1 July 2018, and (ii) the bonus payment to the executive Directors for FY2018.
+During the Year, two Remuneration Committee meetings were held whereat the Remuneration Committee reviewed and recommended to the Board for consideration (i) the remuneration package of the Directors and members of the senior management, and (ii) the deferral of the payment of remuneration to Mr. Katsuya YAMAMOTO.
 The attendance of individual members is set out in the following table.